lifetable-ai/lifetable.ai/app/posts/2023-xx-xx-lifetable-v0_1.md

 * Discord Group: https://discord.gg/YeZQ8fegmq
 * Wechat Personal: hylerrix
-* Wechat Official Account: ningowood
+* Wechat Official Account: lifetable-ai
 * For more idea about this repo , directly message to me: hylerrix@gmail.com.

 ## Notice

-1. This is a very first demo preview of Ningowood.
+1. This is a very first demo preview of Lifetable.
 After online registration, ur data starts to be collected in the Ningo Cloud.
 Register with ur real email to receive further updates!
 (Only email will remain in the first stable release.)
-2. Introduction about Ningowood will continuing writing in this place.
-Functionality updates about Ningowood will continuing pushing to this repo.
+2. Introduction about Lifetable will continuing writing in this place.
+Functionality updates about Lifetable will continuing pushing to this repo.
 Don't forget to back to this sweety home any time u want!

 ## License